sagar1024/DocInsight/README.md

 1. Document Summarization - Summarize documents with AI-driven accuracy.

-2. Interactive Chatbot - Ask queries about your documents using a conversational chatbot powered by the Gemini API.
+2. Interactive Chatbot - Ask queries about your documents using a conversational chatbot.

 3. Voice Assistant - Listen to document summaries and navigate the application using voice commands.